weikanggong/SuperBigFLICA/README.md

 **lr**: the learning rate (e.g. 0.001)
 **batch_size**: the batch size used for optimization.
 **device**: 'cpu' if uses CPU for training, 'cuda' if use GPU.
 **dropout**: The probability of dropout the imaging data in training.
+**random_seed**: The seed used for the model to reproduce the results.
 You can keep other parameters as default.

-The second function apply model to the test dataset.
+**The second function "get_model_param" apply model to the test dataset.**

 For the output,
+**lat_train**: the multimodal shared latent variables (subject-by-nlat), use it to correlate/predict other nIDPs.
-lat_train,lat_test are shared latent variables (subject-by-nlat), use it to correlate/predict other nIDPs. spatial_loadings is a list, each element is a voxel-by-nlat independent spatial loading matrix. modality_weights is a nlat-by-modality matrix, it is the contribution of each modality to each latent component. prediction_weights is a nlat-by-#nIDP matrix, shows the trained weights of predicting each of the nIDPs using the latent components. pred_train, pred_test are the predicted nIDPs by the trained model in training set and test set.
+**lat_test**: the multimodal shared latent variables (subject-by-nlat), use it to correlate/predict other nIDPs.
+**spatial_loadings**: a list, each element is a voxel-by-nlat independent spatial loading matrix.
+**modality_weights**: a nlat-by-modality matrix, it is the contribution of each modality to each latent component.
+**prediction_weights**: a nlat-by-#nIDP matrix, the trained weights of predicting each of the nIDPs using the latent components.
+**pred_train, pred_test**: the predicted nIDPs by the trained model in training set and test set.